-- 1. The inspectors did not identify any sites where the addition of physical barriers could improve LUC management.
-They noted that all signs are in place and have the same phone number, and new signs have been placed at the LF007 entrance and the DP039 phytoremediation entrance.
-They also noticed that the concrete foundation for one sign at SS046 may have been damaged and needs to be evaluated for replacement. - 2.
-The base will continue to enforce LUCs on the three LF044 subareas that are outside of the Kinder Morgan aboveground storage tank (AST) facility.
+- The inspectors did not identify any sites where the addition of physical barriers could improve LUC management.
+They noted that all signs are in place and have the same phone number. - The base will continue to enforce LUCs on the three (3) LF044 subareas that are outside of the Kinder Morgan aboveground storage tank (AST) facility.
 The final Report on the Environmental Impact of the SFPP Fuel Tank Project on the Land Use Controls at Site LF044 (AFCEC and AMEC, 2014) describes the environmental activities that took place during tank construction and the impact of the new facility on the LF044 LUC footprint.
-A work plan to evaluate the need to maintain LUCs on the two north portions of the LF044 footprint has been submitted for regulatory review. - 3.
-Although the base is maintaining the DP039 soil LUCs, they are no longer necessary, since the lead-contaminated surface soil that required the placement of soil land use controls at site DP039 had been completely excavated as part of an unrelated groundwater cleanup demonstration project (bioreactor).
-They are also redundant; the
+A work plan to evaluate the need to maintain LUCs on the two north portions of the LF044 footprint was published, sediment sample collection and laboratory analysis took place during the 2017 summer construction season, and the results will be presented for regulatory review in 2018. - Although the base is maintaining the DP039 soil LUCs, they are no longer necessary, since the lead-contaminated surface soil that required the placement of soil land use controls at site DP039 had been completely excavated as part of an unrelated groundwater cleanup demonstration project (bioreactor).
+They are also redundant; the groundwater LUCs associated with the bioreactor cover a footprint that exceeds the footprint of the soil LUC area.
+The base will request the removal of the soil LUCs through a future amendment to the WABOU Soil ROD (Travis AFB, 2002a).

-- groundwater LUCs associated with the bioreactor cover a footprint that exceeds the footprint of the soil LUC area.
-The base will request the removal of the soil LUCs through a future amendment to the WABOU Soil ROD (Travis AFB, 2002). - 4.
-As described in section 3.1, the Travis AFB General Plan (BGP) has been replaced with a Travis AFB Installation Development Plan (IDP).
-Additionally, the Travis Restoration IST is working on a Land Use Control Implementation Plan (LUCIP) that will describe the responsibilities of base personnel in LUC management and will include the LUCs associated with the groundwater remedies that were selected in the Travis AFB Groundwater ROD (CH2M HILL, 2014).
-The inspection team used draft LUC checklists from the LUCIP to support the inspection, evaluate their usefulness, and look for ways to improve them. - 5.
-Building 18 is the only building on Travis AFB that cannot be used as an office because of the potential vapor intrusion risk associated with the SS016 solvent plume.
+- As described in Section 3.1, the Travis AFB General Plan (BGP) (Travis AFB, 2002b) has been replaced with a Travis AFB Installation Development Plan (IDP) (Travis AFB, 2016).
+Additionally, the AFCEC ISS is working on a Land Use Control Implementation Plan (LUCIP) that will describe the responsibilities of base personnel in LUC management and will include the LUCs associated with the groundwater remedies that were selected in the Travis AFB Groundwater ROD (CH2M HILL, 2014).
+The inspection team used revised draft LUC checklists from the LUCIP to support the inspection, evaluate their usefulness, and look for ways to improve them. - Building 18 is the only building on Travis AFB that cannot be used as an office because of the potential vapor intrusion risk associated with the SS016 solvent plume.
 The building is locked and not occupied.
-The internal controls that are described in the groundwater ROD prevent the use of the building as an office until contaminant concentration drop to a point when the VI risk is acceptable, and the two new LUC signs that have been attached to the two main Building 18 entry doors make clear the presence of LUCs.
+The internal controls that are described in the groundwater ROD prevent the use of the building as an office until contaminant concentration drop to a point when the VI risk is acceptable, and the two LUC signs that have been attached to the two (2) main Building 18 entry doors identify the presence of LUCs. - Two (2) former POCO sites were added to the list of sites to be inspected annually.
+Sites ST028 and ST032 were closed under the State Water Resources Control Board Low-Threat Underground Storage Tank Case Closure Policy (State Water Board, 2012).
+However, because there are still residual contaminants at both locations, the Water Board assigned reporting requirements to them to prevent contaminant exposure.
+There is no infrastructure at either site, but the LUC inspection team will visit both sites annually to verify that the local groundwater is not in use.

-25.0 Works Cited
+26.0 Works Cited

-Air Force Civil Engineer Center (Travis AFB Restoration Installation Support Team) and AMEC Environment & Infrastructure, 2014.
+Air Force Civil Engineer Center (Travis AFB Restoration Installation Support Team) and AMEC Environment & Infrastructure.
+2014.
 Final Report on the Environmental Impact of the SFPP Fuel Tank Project on the Land Use Controls at Site LF044.
 Environmental Restoration Program.
 Travis Air Force Base, California.
 September.